OpenGammaProject/Gamma-MCA/README.md

 ## Importing Spectra

-There are essentially two types of files you can use - both being text files, e.g. CSVs:
+There are essentially two types of files you can use - both being text files, e.g. CSVs or XMLs:

-1. _Dumped serial streams_ with a random new event (energy) on each line.
-This includes streams from our [Open Gamma Detector](https://github.com/Open-Gamma-Project/Open-Gamma-Detector) or any other serial device. **Important:** If your file is CSV-formatted only the first element will be read.
+1. _Chronological streams_ where each new detected event gets printed to the file after the previous one.
+This includes streams from our [Open Gamma Detector](https://github.com/Open-Gamma-Project/Open-Gamma-Detector) or any other serial device that has been set up to do so. **Important:** The whole file will be read and the individual events are confined using the delimiter.
+Whitespace or newlines do not matter.
 The delimiter can be changed in the settings.
 2. Ready-to-use _histograms_.
-This includes common file types like TKAs, CSVs and also RadiaCode exports. **Important:** If your file has more than one element per line, the first one will be regarded as channel index/energy and the second as the number of counts.
+This includes common file types like TKAs, CSVs and also, e.g., RadiaCode 101 XML exports. **Important:** If your file has more than one element per line (CSV), the first one will be regarded as channel index/energy and the second as the number of counts.
 If there's one element only, it will be regarded as the number of counts instead.

 ## Using Serial

-Thanks to the Web Serial API you can use any serial device capable of doing gamma spectroscopy to plot your data.
-The are only two requirements for this to work:
+Thanks to the Web Serial API you can use any serial device capable of doing gamma spectroscopy or processing the data to plot your spectra.
+The are two types of prints supported:

-1. The API is currently only supported by Chromium-based (desktop) browsers.
-This includes most browsers except Safari and Firefox.
-The feature is either enabled on default or you have to enable it in the settings.
-See [Can I Use?](https://caniuse.com/web-serial)
-2. Your device has to print an EOL character (a semicolon `;`) after every single event to signalize the end of a data entry.
+1. _Chronological streams_ where each new detected event gets printed to the serial interface after the other. **Important:** Your device has to print an EOL character (default's a semicolon `;`) after every single event to signalize the end of a data entry.
 Whitespace or newlines do not matter.
+The delimiter can be changed in the settings.
+2. Ready-to-use _histograms_.
+This data has been pre-processed and the finished histogram will be periodically transmitted. **Important:** Your device has to print an EOL character (default's a semicolon `;`) after every single histogram channel to signalize the end of a data entry and each new histogram needs to be on a new line (`\r\n` or Arduino `Serial.println(...)`)!
+The delimiter can be changed in the settings, as well as the correct number of ADC channels that is required for this to work.

+Both modes are currently supported by our [Open Gamma Detector](https://github.com/Open-Gamma-Project/Open-Gamma-Detector) or any other serial device that has been set up to do so.

+**Note:** The API is currently only supported by Chromium-based (desktop) browsers!
+This includes most browsers except for Safari and Firefox.
+The feature is either enabled by default or you have to enable it in the settings yourself.
+See [Can I Use?.com](https://caniuse.com/web-serial).

 ## Contributing